- 60 units available

 - Amenities

-Most states require you to be 18 years old to legally sign a lease.
+In most U.S. states, you must be 18 years old to legally sign a lease and rent an apartment.
 However, there are exceptions: Alabama and Nebraska set the age at 19, while Mississippi requires renters to be 21.
-Minors under these thresholds generally cannot rent unless they are legally emancipated or have special arrangements in place.
+Minors under these thresholds generally cannot rent unless they’re legally emancipated or have special arrangements in place.

-This guide explains the legal minimums, what emancipation means, the challenges young renters face, and alternative housing options if you’re under 18.
+Here’s what you need to know about the legal minimums, emancipation, the challenges young renters face, and alternative housing options if you’re under 18.

 |---|---|---|

-If you are younger than your state’s legal age of majority, any lease you sign is not enforceable unless you are emancipated or have another legal exception.
+If you’re younger than your state’s legal age of majority, any lease you sign is not enforceable unless you’re emancipated or have another legal exception.

-Generally, no. Landlords avoid renting to minors because leases signed by under-18 tenants are not legally binding.
+Generally, no, a 16-year-old can’t legally rent an apartment.
+Landlords avoid renting to minors because leases signed by tenants under the age of 18 aren’t legally binding.
 Even with parental consent, most landlords will still require the leaseholder to meet the minimum age.

 The main exception is emancipation, a legal process where a minor is granted adult status by a court.